justinkropp/jstnkrpp/_posts/2020-08-18-joe-stewart.md

 <p>The principles of chess also translate across other parts of life.
 A big part of it is the process of how to make a decision.
 You have to take your time and try to make the best choice, which is not necessarily the most obvious.
 This applies very well to design, of course.
 I have become better at taking the time to analyze the situation.
 I think chess taught me that.
 And it comes up about 100 times a day, so slowing down to try to make the best decision with intent is an incredibly useful habit.
 It’s also super fun, surprisingly social, and very addictive.
 It’s also the best game for iPhone, so you can always play someone wherever you are: it’s magic.</p>

-<p><strong>You mentioned in a recent exchange that part of what you wanted to change with starting Work &amp; Co is the amount of time you spend actually designing — doing the thing we were trained to do: think and design.
+<p><strong>You mentioned in a recent exchange that part of what you wanted to change with starting Work & Co is the amount of time you spend actually designing — doing the thing we were trained to do: think and design.
 Do you at all feel like we’re moving away from these activities — thinking critically, engaging in discourse, drawing, designing with intent?
 In other words, do you feel we’re moving forward?</strong></p>

 <p>I really love designing.
 It’s fun.
 And for whatever reason, I had to start a company in order to be able to get back to doing it.
 I’ve had the chance to do a lot of introspection about what I want to get out of my career – and out of design in general.
 There were times in my life that being good was the goal, or being well known, or doing something that is remembered, or leaving a legacy, or changing the world or something.
 After years of thought, I think I have settled on what is important to me, as far as work goes.
 I want to enjoy what I’m doing.
 That’s it.
 On a daily basis, every day, I want to go into the office and enjoy what I’m doing.
 I enjoy designing.
 I enjoy working through ideas.
 I enjoy working with other designers, developers, and strategists.
 I don’t enjoy spreadsheets, PowerPoint, staff resourcing, or thinking about profit margins.
 Seems simple enough, but to set up an environment where you can actually do this is pretty tricky.</p>